 Swimming: You are welcome to swim in Walker Creek in front of your cabin throughout your stay when levels are safe to do so.
 Creek levels can fluctuate, so please contact us for guidance on safe swimming levels.

-Tubes: No charge.
+Tubes: No charge (unless damaged).
 Walker Creek only.
-Take short floats in front of you cabin or to/from your cabin.
-We can help with float itineraries.
+Take short floats in front of your cabin.
+Not meant for "tubing trips" thru rapids.

 Guided Musky Trips: For off-site musky trips to the beautiful New River, click here.

 Equipment: The basic rental fee includes the use of a kayak, paddle, and personal flotation device.